ministryofjustice/hmpps-digital-tech-radar/radar/2022-11-01/Code_-_Sonarqube.md

 tags: [hmpps]
 ---

-"An open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages."
+An open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.